--Sensitivity Of The Dentin.
 This type of sensitivity occurs when the dentin layer of a tooth is exposed.
-Dentin is supposed to be covered by enamel above the gum line and by cementum (bone like connective tissue covering the root of a tooth) below the gum line.
-The dentin is made up of tiny openings called tubules.
-Inside each tubule there is a nerve branch that comes from the tooth’s pulp (the nerve center of the tooth).
+Dentin is normally covered by enamel above the gum line and by cementum (the bone-like connective tissue surrounding the root of a tooth) below the gum line.
+The dentin contains tiny openings called tubules.
+Inside each tubule, there is a nerve branch from the tooth’s pulp (the nerve center of the tooth).

-When exposure of the dentin occurs, these nerve branches can be affected by cold, heat, or even certain foods (like acidic foods).
-This causes sensitivity of the teeth.
+When exposure to the dentin occurs, the nerve branches can be affected by cold, heat, or even certain foods (like acidic foods).
+Dentinal exposure causes sensitivity of the teeth.
 Dentin exposure is a prime factor in what causes sensitive teeth.
-When the outer protective layers of enamel or cementum wear away the dentinal tubules becomes exposed to external factors such as heat and cold.
+When the outer protective layers of enamel or cementum wear away, the dentinal tubules become exposed to external factors such as heat and cold.

 This dental sensitivity can affect one tooth or multiple teeth.
-Dentin exposure can be be what causes sensitive teeth in multiple ways.
+Dentin exposure can be what causes sensitive teeth in numerous ways.
 These can include:

 - Overly Aggressive tooth brushing.
-The enamel layer can be worn away from brushing too hard or even using a toothbrush that is too hard over a long period of time.
+Improper brushing can wear away the enamel layer from brushing too hard or even using a toothbrush that is too hard over a long time.

 - Recession of Gum Tissues.
-When the gums recede they expose the tooth’s uncovered roots.
+When the gums recede, they expose the tooth’s uncovered roots.
 Receding gums are often caused by periodontal disease or by overly aggressive brushing.
-Receded gums are very common and approximately 80% of all people have some form of gum recession by the time the age of 65.
-Gum recession is a major factor in what causes sensitive teeth in many people.
+Receded gums are very common, and approximately 80% of all people have some form of gum recession by the time the age of 65.
+Gum recession is a significant factor in what causes sensitive teeth in many people.

-- Periodontal surgery (gum surgery) that exposes the tooth’s roots.
+- Periodontal surgery (gum surgery) exposes the tooth’s roots.

 - Teeth Whitening.
-Excessive teeth whitening can have harmful effects and teeth sensitivity is a possible side effect.
+Excessive teeth whitening can have harmful effects, and sensitive teeth is a possible side effect.

 - Pulpal sensitivity.
-This is a reaction of the tooth’s pulp.
+It is a reaction of the tooth’s pulp.
 The pulp consists of blood vessels and nerves in the center of each tooth.
-Sensitivity of the pulpal tissue tends to affect only one tooth.
+The sensitivity of the pulpal tissue tends to affect only one tooth.

-Causes of this type of sensitivity can include:
+Causes of this type of tooth sensitivity can include:

 Your dentist will be able to diagnose what causes the sensitive teeth for you.

-Yes, porcelain veneers can offer a layer of protection for your teeth especially for teeth that have enamel erosion. many patients report decreased or no tooth sensitivity following porcelain veneer treatment.
-Porcelain veneers will also improve dental hygiene which will limit future tooth sensitivity.
-Regular visits to the dentist along with home dental maintenance will allow your smile to stay healthy and youthful for a lifetime.
-Visit your dentist today if you are experiencing sensitive teeth to see what options are right for you.
+Yes, porcelain veneers can offer a layer of protection for your teeth, especially for teeth that have enamel erosion.
+Many patients report decreased or no tooth sensitivity following porcelain veneer treatment.
+Porcelain veneers will also improve dental hygiene, which will limit future tooth sensitivity.
+Regular visits to the dentist along with home dental maintenance will allow your smile to stay healthy and youthful for a lifetime and prevent tooth sensitivity.
+Talk your dentist today if you are experiencing sensitive teeth to see what options are suitable for you.